Catman (DC Comics)

-Catman (Thomas Reese Blake) is a character appearing in comic books published by DC Comics.
-He is part of Batman’s growing roster of enemies, debuting in the mid-1960s.
+Catman (Thomas Blake) is a character appearing in American comic books published by DC Comics.
+He is part of Batman's growing roster of enemies, debuting in the mid-1960s.

 For decades, the character rarely appeared in comic books, as Batman stories returned to darker themes.
 A modern revival of the character in the pages of Green Arrow many years later depicted a Catman down on his luck, clinging to past glories, overweight, and pathetic.

 In 2006, however, the character was rehabilitated by writer Gail Simone, depicting Blake as having picked himself up from the gutter, restoring his physical fitness and gaining a new sense of purpose and dignity while living with lions in Africa.
 Stories since then have depicted him as an antihero and the leader of the mercenary team Secret Six.

 Publication history

 Catman first appeared in Detective Comics #311 (January 1963) and was created by Bill Finger and Jim Mooney.

 A different Cat-Man once opposed the Blackhawks in Blackhawk #141, but he has no connection with the more prominent Batman villain.